nikos230/project-ieroklis/README.md

 ### MedST-28 fine-tune for Fire Risk
 To fine-tune the MedST-28 model for the Fire Risk task, the ViT decoder was replaced with an `LSTM decoder`.
-This modification enables the model to learn temporal features by utilizng the features from the pre-trained encoder, the final layer of the model (after the LSTM layer) is a binary classification layer where `0 are un-burned pixels` while `1 are burned pixels`. <br />
+This modification enables the model to learn temporal features by utilizng the features from the pre-trained encoder, the final layer of the model (after the LSTM layer) is a binary classification layer where `0 are un-burned pixels` while `1 are burned pixels`.
+Where were used 19553 samples for fine-tune <br />

 `Input of fine-tune for Fire Risk`: 28 variables in 1 x 1 pixel patches with 154 channels* <br />
 `Output of fine-tune for Fire Risk`: Binary Classification <br /> <br />